New Zealand Parole Board: Function

 The Board's role in the criminal justice system is to undertake an assessment of the risk that long-term sentenced offenders might pose to the safety of the community if they were to be released before the end of their sentence.
 "Long term" means prisoners given a sentence of two years or more.
 Prisoners on sentences of less than two years are automatically released after serving half their sentence and are not required to appear before the Parole Board at all.

-When considering whether or not to release a prisoner before the end of their sentence, the Board is bound by Section 7 of the Parole Act which states, "When making decisions about, or in any way relating to, the release of an offender, the paramount consideration for the Board in every case is the safety of the community."
+When considering whether or not to release a prisoner before the end of their sentence, the Board is bound by Section 7 of the Parole Act, which states, "When making decisions about, or in any way relating to, the release of an offender, the paramount consideration for the Board in every case is the safety of the community."
 More specifically the Board is required to assess whether an offender poses an "undue risk", which includes consideration of "the likelihood of further offending" as well as "the nature and seriousness of any likely subsequent offending".

 Eligibility

-Under the Sentencing Act 2002, long-term prisoners become eligible to attend their first parole hearing after serving one third of their sentence - unless they were given a longer minimum non-parole period by the sentencing judge.
+Under the Sentencing Act 2002, long-term prisoners become eligible to attend their first parole hearing after serving one third of their sentence – unless they were given a longer minimum non-parole period by the sentencing judge.

 However, the board has become increasingly cautious since the convicted murderer Graeme Burton was released on parole in 2006 and went on to commit a second murder.
 The board conducted a review of its decision to release Burton, leading to a much more structured approach to its decision-making for prisoners from then on.

-As a result, the Board now seldom considers the release of any prisoner until they have successfully completed a rehabilitation programme which addresses the lifestyle factors which contributed to their offending.
+As a result, the Board now seldom considers the release of any prisoner until they have successfully completed a rehabilitation programme that addresses the lifestyle factors that contributed to their offending.
 The limited availability of rehabilitation programmes in prison (despite an increase in the last few years) means there are long waiting lists and very few prisoners even start a programme until they have completed at least one third of their sentence.
 Even if a programme is available, the Corrections Department is reluctant to let prisoners start one until they have completed two thirds of their sentence.

 This has a significant impact on the number of prisoners released on parole.
-In 2013, the Board held 6093 parole hearings and released only 1462 prisoners - 24% of the total - the lowest percentage since 2006.
+In 2013, the Board held 6093 parole hearings and released only 1462 prisoners – 24% of the total, the lowest percentage since 2006.